Simulations

 He arrived in -3 on purpose.
 He will tell you this without being asked — not because he is defensive, but because the distinction matters.
 In an environment where most residents arrived through consequence, voluntary presence carries a specific social meaning.
 He assessed the situation and chose it.
 That signals something about his judgment that no amount of acquired reputation could communicate as efficiently.

-He was 34 when he filed the voluntary descent application.
+He was 34 when he filed the voluntary permanent residency application.
 The psychological screening took five days.
 He had spent eighteen months researching -3 before filing.
 What he understood was that it offered something no other layer offered in the same combination: 10–15% taxation, no regulatory infrastructure, no institutional interference in economic activity, and an environment where the only constraints on what you could build were your own capability and the informal social order.

 He spent his first year building relationships rather than revenue. -3 operates on personal trust in the absence of institutional enforcement.
 By year two he had identified the gap that would become his primary enterprise: -3 had no reliable financial infrastructure.
 He built a private lending operation — not a bank, a private capital allocation business operating entirely on reputation and contract.
 By year four it had become the most significant source of private capital in two districts.